This page aims to provide you with information to help you prepare for your Day surgery procedure.

 • Your pain needs to be managed to an acceptable level

-• You will have a chance to discuss any advice relating to your procedure.
+• You will have a chance to discuss any post-operative care with the nursing team

-• You MUST ensure you have someone to collect you from the hospital as you MUST NOT travel alone in a taxi or by public transport
+[• It is essential you have someone to collect you from the hospital as you are unable travel alone in a taxi or by public transport ]

-• Transport patients MUST ensure you book a return journey
+• Transport patients PLEASE ensure you book a return journey.

-• You MUST NOT drive for 48 hours following your general anaesthetic
+You are unable drive for 48 hours following your general anaesthetic

 • You MUST have 24-hour supervision by a responsible adult following discharge.